Super Bowl I: Ceremonies and entertainment

 The Los Angeles Ramettes, majorettes who had performed at all Rams home games, entertained during pregame festivities and after each quarter.
 Also during the pregame, the University of Arizona marching band created a physical outline of the continental United States at the center of the field, with the famed Anaheim High School drill team placing banners of each NFL and AFL team at each team's geographical location.

 The postgame trophy presentation ceremony was handled by CBS' Pat Summerall and NBC's George Ratterman.
 Summerall and Ratterman were forced to share a single microphone.

 Halftime show

 The halftime show was produced by Tommy Walker, and featured trumpeter Al Hirt, the marching bands from the University of Arizona and Grambling College, the Ana-Hi-Steppers (more information below), 300 pigeons, 10,000 balloons and a flying demonstration by the hydrogen-peroxide-propelled Bell Rocket Air Men.
 In addition, the halftime featured a local high school drill team, the Ana-Hi-Steppers from Anaheim High School.
 The team joined the two university marching bands to form an outline of a United States map.
 Their transportation to and from the game was by school bus.
 This team was chosen due to their connection to Tommy Walker, whose children attended Anaheim High School.
-He had seen the Ana-Hi-Steppers perform and chose them over nationally famous drill teams since he only three weeks to cast and produce the show.
+He had seen the Ana-Hi-Steppers perform and chose them over nationally famous drill teams since he only had three weeks to cast and produce the show.

+During the halftime show the Chief's QB, Len Dawson, was photographed by a Life Magazine photographer, while he was resting in a chair on the sidelines, calming inhaling on a cigarette, with a bottle of Fresca between his feet.